 Recliner chairs and lounges are ideal for anyone who takes their downtime seriously.
 Kick-back into a reclined seating position for unparalleled comfort and the perfect TV viewing angle.

 - Recliner chairs and sofas are available with and without built-in foot rests that support your feet when you recline.
-Expect to pay a premium for the extra support.

 - Recliners feature either an electric mechanism that gets you into position at the push of a button or a manual mechanism that adjusts using your body weight.